GNRSN/nvim-conf/readme.md

 - Nvim cmp + a bunch of sources (completion)
 - Luasnip (snippet engines)
 - Friendly snippets (snippet library)
+  - I'm not very happy with the JS snippets at the moment though, most of them are pretty useless
 - Neodev (neovim development/configuration)
+- Autotag
+- Autopair
+- Indent blankline

 ##### Text traversal